 (b) in the case of hardwood log timber, the volume of log timber received shall be determined by individual log measurement under Part A.

-15. Procedure where load of log timber received before breakdown of log scanner or scanner computer and not processed
+15. Log timber received before breakdown of log scanner etc. and not scanned, dealing with

 In the event of a log scanner or scanner computer breakdown, the following procedures for determining the quantity of any load of log timber on the log scanner intake deck or held at a temporary storage site at the time of breakdown shall apply —